-The District Land Lease policy too is dubious.
+The District Land Lease policy is another disaster area.
 The District continues to subsidise certain lease properties without rhyme or reason.
-This is not only un-businesslike and in violation of the spirit of the Municipal Charter, it is also unethical.
+This is not only un-businesslike, it is also unethical.
 This has been pointed out repeatedly.
-Indeed, some people ask why this is not being addressed and why my personal efforts to that effect have been ignored.
-Indeed, why has my campaign to address this matter resulted in false charges of impropriety against me?
-Was this an attempt to divert attention?
+Indeed, some people ask why this is not being addressed and why my personal efforts to that effect have been ignored or worse.
+That the District has been mismanagement is evident by the numerous scandals from Northlands to Canlan to mention but two.